by-liu/RetinalApp/README.md

 Note : Please modify the PATH_OF_IMAGE_FOLDER and PATH_OF_CHECKPOINT in the command.

-After the job is done, the prediction could be found in the resulting folder.
+After the job is done, the prediction could be found in the resulting folder with format "sample_id,label,probability"

 ## License